MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/chat-dynamics365-customer-service-demo-data.md

 The OmnichannelDemoData package installs with a few users per the settings described below.
 <!--note from editor: There are no settings described below.
 Do you mean "...includes the sample users listed in the table below."? -->

-To install the demo data, you need to create (or temporarily rename) users in your Common Data Service platform to match the incoming demo data configuration.
+To install the demo data, you need to create (or temporarily rename) users in Common Data Service to match the incoming demo data configuration.
 <!--note from editor: The sentence above says you need to create or rename users, but the steps below just swap out the full name for the user alias and then apply roles to the user.
 This is not consistent. -->

 | First Name | Last Name | User Alias   | Email                                    | Role                      |